Accelerating gains in abdominal fat during menopause tied to heart disease risk

-Category: Environment Hits: 0Women who experience an accelerated accumulation of abdominal fat during menopause are at greater risk of heart disease, even if their weight stays steady, according to a new analysis.
+Category: Environment Hits: 1Women who experience an accelerated accumulation of abdominal fat during menopause are at greater risk of heart disease, even if their weight stays steady, according to a new analysis.
 The study -- based on a quarter century of data collected on hundreds of women -- indicates that measuring waist circumference during preventive health care appointments for midlife women could be a better early indicator of heart disease risk than weight or BMI.

 Read more https://www.sciencedaily.com/releases/2021/03/210303142436.htm